aksommerville/ra3/README.md

 ## TODO

 - [ ] Emuhost
-- - [x] Input manager
-- - - [x] Default config for keyboards (when no config file present).
-See eh_inmgr_config.c
-- - [x] Deliver screencaps.
-- - - [x] Screencaps from OpenGL context.
-Need a native OpenGL client to test this.
 - - [ ] Option to black out some portion of the framebuffer edge?
 I think Castlevania 2 could benefit from this.
 - [ ] Backend
 - - [ ] Check that we set O_CLOEXEC on all long-lived files; I bet we don't.